Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-2.md

 Answer the following questions:

-1. How do types help developers understand a library?
+1. How do types improve code clarity?
-2. What types might be useful for your utility library functions?
+2. What types did you find most useful?
-3. What advantages do generics provide when designing reusable functions?
+3. When might generics be helpful?

-Be prepared to discuss your answers with the class.
+Be prepared to discuss your answers.